 Increasing Debit Processing Network Competition

 There are a number of debit card networks that can process debit card transactions.
 Of course, all of them do business differently, and some charge less or more than others than others in the industry.
-However, until recently, it was common for card brands like Visa and MasterCard to require merchants to exclusively process their cards on one network.
+However, until recently, it was common for card brands like Visa and Mastercard to require businesses to exclusively process their cards on one network.
 The Durbin Amendment allows businesses a choice of which network processes their transactions, creating the opportunity for market competition where there was none before.
 This may open up avenues for savings for businesses who investigate their options.

 2017 Update: Durbin Over Time

-In the years since the Durbin Amendment was enacted, many organizations have tracked it’s effects.
+In the years since the Durbin Amendment was enacted, many organizations have tracked its effects.
 A lot of businesses did save on debit processing costs, but perhaps one of the largest unintended consequences was the effect on small tickets.
 The Durbin Amendment’s 21 cent transaction fee hit harder on businesses with small average tickets, causing those businesses’ processing costs to increase instead of resulting in savings.

 Read more in Small Tickets: The Durbin Downside.